|

 Kantos's ad states "finally liberates you from the tyranny of MIDI, keyboards, controllers or, in fact, anything that stands between you and the music you hear in your mind" oh-key.
 That's quite a claim.
 The way it works is you patch it as an insert on an audio track.
 Kantos takes the audio data and generates sound.
 Someone tell me if it works.
 I'm still trying to get over shelling out another $100 to keep Antares Auto-Tune working in Logic 7.

 OK, I know you want to know, "what's the bes...NO! don't say that word!
 Which do I like the most?
 Sorry, still can't answer.
 I have a lot of those on this page and I like them all for specific things.
 Ok which do I use the most?
 That I can answer.
-Atmosphere.
+Omnisphere.
 There you go.

 Naturally, it is impossible to cover all of today's software synthesizers on one web page.
 This is a rapidly growing field.
 I can only imagine what it will be like 10 years from now.
 Will every vintage analog synth be modeled?
 Or will manufacturers release all their synths under the software flag.
 "In this box you get models of all the Roland Synths from 1977-1995".
 Will mathematical models of acoustic instruments finally overthrow sampling technology?
 Will the next software guitarist actually shout sampled insults so we feel its more real?
 Keep thine chops up and ears peeled.